Reminiscence (2021) is a Philip Dick story with a noir protagonist, set in a watery, dying world. Sounds promising? It is. And it’s not.

 A simple one can enliven a suffering, dying person.
 Vice versa, a grim one can drive a person into depression, perhaps even suicide.

 What I’m saying is, any movie built on speculations about memories is bound to fascinate, as is the case with Reminiscence.
 While somewhat of a storytelling hotchpotch for some reviewers, I feel the heavy use of noir and art-deco elements added a layer of seductive draw too.
-Add to which is also the whole premise of Miami, and by inference, other coastal cities, being consumed by the oceans.
+On top of which is the whole premise of Miami, and by inference, other coastal cities, being consumed by the oceans.

 The latter is unnerving, given ongoing environmental concerns.
 It generates a gloom that completely befits the noir ambience.